Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_walk.md

 This question is a fundamental one, and we will return to it at the close of this module after we have learned more about the biochemical basis of chemotaxis and how a bacterium can adjust its behavior in response to a chemical substance.
 In the process, we will see that despite bacteria being simple organisms, the mechanism they use to implement chemotaxis is far more sophisticated than we might ever imagine.

-**STOP:** Say that a bacterium travels 20 µm in a randomly selected direction every second.
+<span style="color:red">**STOP:**</span> Say that a bacterium travels 20 µm in a randomly selected direction every second.
 After an hour, approximately how far will it have traveled on average?
 What if we allow the bacterium to travel for a week?
 (Hint: recall the Random Walk Theorem from the [prologue](../prologue/random-walk).)
 {: .notice--primary}

 [^Pierucci1978]: Pierucci O. 1978.
 Dimensions of *Escherichia coli* at various growth rates: Model of envelope growth.
 Journal of Bacteriology 135(2):559-574.
 [Available online](https://jb.asm.org/content/jb/135/2/559.full.pdf)